kelleyk/zfstools/README.md

 If you'd like verbose output, try adding the `-log-level=INFO` option; for maximum verbosity, use `-log-level=DEBUG`.

+I typically run the utility using e.g. `cron` or `systemd` at the interval of the most-frequent snapshot series.
+For examples of the systemd units that I use on one of my machines, see `cmd/zfs-auto-snapshot/_examples`.

 ## `zfs-backing-devs`

 `zfs-backing-devs` is a simple utility.
 It takes a single argument, which is the name of any dataset.